short-d/short/README.md

 }
 ```

-You can read about a detailed introduction to feature toggle design on
+You can read about the detailed feature toggle design on
 [this article](https://martinfowler.com/articles/feature-toggles.html).

 ### Search Engine Optimization